 The coating used in soft-coat low E glass units tend to be that of a low-emissivity metal, such as silver.

 Translating this into a real-world scenario, low E glass might be the one for you if you have pesky family members fiddling with the thermostat on a regular basis.
-With your home now a low-key toasty oasis (sort of) from November to March, familial thermostat offences will be at an all-time low.
+With your home now that bit warmer from November to March, familial thermostat offences could be reduced to an all-time low.

 Remember how we said a low E coating reflects heat?
 Well this isn’t purely limited to an insulating capacity.
 Look out your window, what do you see?
 Admittedly, there is a good chance that the answer is simply “clouds”, but often there is quite literally a gigantic ball of fire in the sky hurling all sorts of radiation at your windows, particularly between the months of May and September.
 Potentially making for some sweaty indoor summer conditions.